jagermesh/bike/README.md

 # Packed version

 Don't want upload 300 files?
-Use packed version - upload two files from /packed-version folder, go to /install.php in your browser and you'll get working instance of this nice MySQL management tool.
+Use packed version - upload 3 files from <a href="https://github.com/jagermesh/bike/tree/master/packed-version">/packed-version</a> to any writeable folder on your server and go there by browser - you'll get working instance of this nice MySQL management tool.

 # Security & Restricted access